Neuroscience Laboratories

 - I will continue to collaborate with scientists at my former institution, the University of Amsterdam (the Netherlands), and we also have collaborators at Brown University (USA), Humboldt University (Germany), and the University of Tartu (Estonia).
 In Japan, we have collaborated with the National Institute for Physiological Sciences and plan to actively explore opportinuties with other research institutions as well.

-- How do you develop your research?
+- How do you expect your research to develop in the future?

 - I would like to advance our understanding of the neural basis of consciousness step by step.
 Since I have a background in engineering, my strength lies in my ability to develop tools and techniques that have never been seen before.
 I would like to challenge the difficult problem of the neural basis of consciousness with new and unprecedented approaches and technologies.